UI5Lab/UI5Lab-central/README.md

   * A build infrastructure could retrieve the content based on metadata on a regular basis and list it here to  assemble a custom samples browser
   * Guides are needed to describe the overall setup and the infrastructure, the [wiki](https://github.com/openui5/UI5Lab/wiki) of this repository could be used to store these

-* An app that wants to consume one of the above projects needs an infrastructure and tools to integrate the individual pieces of work into their existing codebase and update them.
+* An app that wants to consume one of the above mentioned projects needs an infrastructure and tools to integrate the individual pieces of work into their existing codebase and update them.
   * An example app (work in progress) with basic consumption can be found here:
 [UI5Lab-app-simple](https://github.com/openui5/UI5Lab-app-simple)
   * An example library (work in progress) of custom controls can be found here: